taurus-org/taurus/doc/source/users/spock.rst

 Using spock as a Tango_ console
 ---------------------------------

-As metioned in the beggining of this chapter, the sardana *spock* is an extension of PyTango_ 's "pure spock" console.
-Therefore all Tango_ features from "pure spock" are automatically available on the sardana *spock* console.
+As metioned in the beggining of this chapter, the sardana *spock* automatically activates the PyTango_ 's ipython console extension.
+Therefore all Tango_ features are automatically available on the sardana *spock* console.
 For example, creating a :class:`~PyTango.DeviceProxy` will work inside the sardana *spock* console:

 .. sourcecode:: spock